 - It is not good for health to expose your body to the air flow for a long time. - Do not put a finger, a rod or other objects into the air outlet or inlet.
-As the fan is rotating at a high speed, it will cause injury. - Do not attempt to repair, relocate, modify or reinstall the air conditioner by yourself.
-Incorrect work will cause electric shocks, fire etc. - For repairs and reinstallation, consult your Daikin dealer for advice and information. - The refrigerant used in the air conditioner is safe.
+As the fan is rotating at a high speed, it will cause injury - · Do not attempt to repair, relocate, modify or reinstall the air conditioner by yourself.
+Incorrect work will cause electric shocks, fire etc. - For repairs and reinstallation, consult your Daikin dealer for advice and information. - · Do not insert fingers, poles, or other objects into the moving parts of the front panel or the outlet vent panel. - The refrigerant used in the air conditioner is safe.
 Although leaks should not occur, if for some reason any refrigerant happens to leak into the room, make sure it does not come in contact with any flame as of gas heaters, kerosene heaters or gas range.

 - If the air conditioner is not cooling (heating) properly, the refrigerant may be leaking, so call your dealer.
 When carrying out repairs accompanying adding refrigerant, check the content of the repairs with our service staff. - Do not attempt to install the air conditioner by your self.
 Incorrect work will result in water leakage, electric shocks or fire.
 For installation, consult the dealer or a qualified technician. - In order to avoid electric shock, fire or injury, if you detect any abnormally such as smell of fire, stop the operation and turn off the breaker.
-And call your dealer for instructions.

-• The air conditioner must be earthed.
+And call your dealer for instructions. - Depending on the environment, an earth leakage breaker must be installed.
+Lack of an earth leakage breaker may result in electric shocks or fire. - The air conditioner must be earthed.
 Incomplete earthing may result in electric shocks.
 Do not connect the earth line to a gas pipe, water pipe, lightning rod, or a telephone earth line.

-In order to avoid any quality deterioration, do not use the unit for cooling precision instruments, food, plants, animals or works of art.
+- In order to avoid any quality deterioration, do not use the unit for cooling precision instruments, food, plants, animals or works of art. - · Never expose little children, plants or animals directly to the air flow

-- Never expose little children, plants or animals directly to the air flow. - Do not place appliances which produce open fire in places exposed to the air flow from the unit or under the indoor unit.
+- Do not place appliances which produce open fire in places exposed to the air flow from the unit or under the indoor unit.
 It may cause incomplete combustion or deformation of the unit due to the heat. - Do not block air inlets nor outlets.
-Impaired air flow may result in insufficient performance or trouble.

-- Do not stand or sit on the outdoor unit.
+Impaired air flow may result in insufficient performance or trouble. - Do not stand or sit on the outdoor unit.
 Do not place any object on the unit to avoid injury, do not remove the fan guard. - Do not place anything under the indoor or outdoor unit that must be kept away from moisture.
 In certain conditions, moisture in the air may condense and drip. - After a long use, check the unit stand and fittings for damage. - Do not touch the air inlet and aluminum fins of outdoor unit.
 It may cause injury. - The appliance is not intended for use by young children or infirm persons without supervision. - Young children should be supervised to ensure that they do not play with the appliance. - To avoid oxygen deficiency, ventilate the room sufficiently if equipment with burner is used together with the air conditioner.